tobiasbriones/machine-replacement-model---ep/README.md

 found horrible mistakes related to copy-paste, numeric computation (all the values from the beginning), and minor mistakes like printing a wrong character in the best of the cases.
 So it's quite easy to spot those huge or minor mistakes by using the application to compute the right solutions.
+No one would've noticed those mistakes if it wasn't for the application.
 I, fortunately, have the solver application!
 The solver app/software is a must in most situations to verify the solutions to our problems.

 ## Screenshots